 (me)Hi, I'm Andrew Ganse.
-I'm an applied physicist and data scientist, lately building out machine learning and data analysis systems for physical sensor data at Seattle area startup businesses.
+I'm an applied physicist and data scientist, lately leading and building out machine learning and data analysis systems at Seattle area startup businesses.
 Whether in the commercial world or in the academic science world, the focus of my work has been in machine learning, inverse problems, optimization, signal processing, and data analysis.
 (My PhD as well as much of my work at APL-UW concerned inverse problems in geophysics).
-Here on research.ganse.org are some of my publicly shareable research results and tools, both in data science topics and in applied physics topics.
+Here on research.ganse.org are some of my publicly shareable research results and toy problems and tools, both in data science topics and in applied physics topics.
 You can contact me at andrew@ganse.org.

 GETTING MLFLOW+DATABASE RUNNING QUICKLY VIA DOCKER